Vinelab/api-manager/readme.md

 ```
 and check it out at `app/config/packages/vinelab/api/api.php`

-You need to enter the mappers base namespace
+You need to set the mappers base namespace

 ```php
 'mappers' => 'Lib\Api\Mappers\\',